 And his people came rushing towards him—they were in the habit of committing sins.
 He said, “O my people, these are my daughters; they are purer for you.
 So fear God, and do not embarrass me before my guests.
 Is there not one reasonable man among you?”
 (The Quran, verse 11:78)

-Lot’s attitude appears to be: “If you are going to be raping people, then do not do it in a homosexual way, because that is doubly evil.”
+Lot’s attitude appears to be: “If you are going to enjoy sexual pleasure, then do not do it in a homosexual way.”
 He is also concerned with his honor before his guests.
 In the Middle East, one principle of hospitality is that one’s guest is placed above one’s family.
-So Prophet Lot has two reasons for offering his daughters: Raping them would not be doubly evil, and it would help him avoid breaking the all-important hospitality rule that requires him to protect his guests.
+So Prophet Lot has two reasons for offering his daughters: Sex with them would not be doubly evil, and it would help him avoid breaking the all-important hospitality rule that requires him to protect his guests.
+The nature of Prophet Lot’s offering of his daughters is never made clear, it’s usually interpreted as meaning that he was offering them in marriage, or that he was referring to all the women of his town as his “daughters”.
+We know that Prophet Lot was under extreme psychological stress at this time, and that he felt overpowered:

 Note that the angels tell Abraham (Prophet Ibrahim) that they have been commanded to destroy Lot’s people before they actually enter Lot’s city.
 So their destruction is not something decided on the spur of the moment by God for trying to rape these male-like angels, their destruction had been decreed before the angels enter the city (The Quran, verses 51:32 and after).
 It is true that Lot’s people are rapists, but since the Quran’s main criticism of these people centers around the fact that “they approach men sexually instead of women”, it is natural to conclude that they were destroyed for this, rather than for rape alone.

-The obvious conclusion is that they were destroyed for engaging in homosexuality, rather than merely for rape.
+The obvious conclusion is that they were destroyed for engaging in homosexual sexual activity, rather than merely for rape.
 I know that there is a strong desire to interpret these verses as saying the destruction was due to rape, but this is a far-fetched interpretation.

-I am aware that gender identity issues exist and I have every sympathy for a person who feels they were born into the wrong sex or who feel that they do not fit into the traditionally accepted roles that society determines for them.
+I am aware that gender identity issues exist and I have every sympathy for a person who feels they were born into the wrong sex or who feels that they do not fit into the traditionally accepted roles that society determines for them.
 Islam does not say that these issues do not exist; it says that one should give preference to God’s laws as opposed to their own personal fulfillment, because God has the best interests of humanity at heart.
-It is true that psychology and genetics plays a part in making a person homosexual, but this does not make it OK.
+It is true that psychology and genetics play a part in making a person homosexual, but this does not make it acceptable to engage in homosexual sexual activity.
 I explain the reasons why in detail in my essay On Islam, Homosexuality and Homosexual Muslims.